 Price range: $100 to $250

 We are not yet ready to let you go.
-There are a few other things one must know before ordering hair extensions.
+Before ordering hair extensions, one must know a few other things.

 To sum it all up, most women should get hair extensions that are of at least 100 grams in weight.
-That will not only transform your look but do so on a medium budget, which will not only increase the overall length but volume too.
+That will not only transform your look but do so on a medium budget, increasing the overall length and volume.
 Buy thin extensions only if you have extremely thin hair or want to add a few color-popping strands to your look.
 Thick hair extensions are for women that don’t care about the price and want the best thing there is.

 Hair extensions are a great way to push your hair's beauty, length, and volume.
 Whether…